Telephone: 01344 842162 | E-mail: Eurokwai Judo Club © AM & Eurokwai 2018

 In 1882 the first ever Judo training school, The Kodokan, was formed in Tokyo, Japan, by Dr. Jigaro Kano , an expert in a number of ancient combat arts, who foresaw a requirement for a system of character and health development.
 Judo, translated into English, means the "Gentle Way" and in its original form is an excellent method of training and all round development.
 Judo was created from Ancient Jujitsu fighting techniques.

 Modern Judo is now an Olympic sport practised all over the world.
 Unfortunately it bears little resemblance to the original creation of Dr. Kano.
 Here at the Eurokwai Judo Club in Egham, we maintain the original aims of this ancient art by adhering to Dr. Kano's original precepts.
 In doing so we enjoy visits from highly respected Japanese Masters, also our Instructors are fully trained in the traditional way.
 The Eurokwai organisation does not subscribe to the modern style of Judo as practised by sporting organisations.
-Eurokwai, established in 1976, has provided expert tution for 40+ years, with many students attaining the level of Black Belt.
+Eurokwai has provided expert tution for many years, with students attaining the level of Black Belt.
 Our longevity means we have children attending our judo lessons who are 2nd & 3rd generation family members of previous students.

 For beginners we operate a 12 lesson Foundation Beginners Course, at the conclusion of which students are presented with a certificate, club badge, and undertake their first grading - after which they are invited to take up full membership.
 A suit is provided free to students for the duration of the course and they will be given a free book of techniques and terminology at the start of their Course.